HELIOS APP (Viking Centro App)

 • Feel part of your local gym community and connect with other users

-• Have all the information organized and displayed in one place, in a digital medium
+• Have all the information organized and displayed in one place, on a digital medium

 Pain Points & Frustrations